projectara/greybus-spec/source/special/svc.rst

     The AP uses this operation to power down the SVC and all the devices it controls.

-.. c:function:: int connection_quiescing(u8 intf1_id, u16 cport1_id, u8 intf2_id, u16 cport2_id);

-    The AP uses this operation to notify the SVC that a connection being torn down is quiescing.

 .. c:function:: int module_inserted(u8 primary_intf_id, u8 intf_count, u16 flags);

     The SVC uses this operation to notify the AP Module of the